Polyethylene glycol (PEG) dosage

 Analytical methods used

-• HPLC (high performance liquid chromatography) : reference method for high molecular weight PEGs, allowing efficient separation of polymer chains and precise quantification.
+- HPLC (high-performance liquid chromatography) : reference method for high molecular weight PEGs, allowing efficient separation of polymer chains and precise quantification.

-• GC-FID (gas chromatography with flame ionization detection) : used for volatile or low molecular weight PEGs, offering good sensitivity and reproducibility.
+- GC-FID (gas chromatography with flame ionization detection) : used for volatile or low molecular weight PEGs, offering good sensitivity and reproducibility.

-For additional checks on raw materials or finished products, this analysis can be combined with the determination of propylene glycol , the determination of sodium lauryl sulfate (SLS), or the analysis of non-ionic surfactants.
+For additional controls on raw materials or finished products, this analysis can be combined with the determination of propylene glycol , the determination of sodium lauryl sulfate (SLS), or the analysis of non-ionic surfactants.

 Industrial and regulatory applications